All elementary, middle, and high school teachers who are members

 effect on their cover page.

-February 20, 2013.
-Entries postmarked after that date will be discarded.
-Winners will be
+Those postmarked after the closing date will be discarded.

 - Director of CAV Classical Essay Contest